lemrey/sdk-nrf/applications/thread_border_router/README.rst

 DHCPv6 and prefix delegation
 ----------------------------

-During the nRF TBR startup, the application automatically communicates with the DHCPv6 server to receive an address for a non-Thread interface.
+During the nRF TBR startup, the application automatically starts the DHCPv6 client which tries to negotiate an address for a non-Thread interface.
 Moreover, it requests a delegated prefix for subnetting.

-Use the ``net iface`` command to display and verify information about the network interface.
+Use the ``net iface`` command to display and verify information about the network interfaces.
 The address assigned by the DHCP server should be listed in `IPv6 Unicast addresses` section for `Ethernet` interface as in the following sample command output:

 .. code-block:: console